Rouble firms on hopes for global oil deal, stocks up

-MOSCOW, April 6 (Reuters) - The Russian rouble firmed in early trade on Monday, pricing in a recent recovery in oil prices driven by hopes that the world's largest crude producers will broker a deal to curb output and support prices.
+MOSCOW, April 6 (Reuters) - The Russian rouble firmed on Monday, heading away from four-year lows it hit last month, as the market was pricing in hopes that the world's largest crude producers will broker a deal to curb output and shore up prices.

+Saudi Arabia and Russia are close to agreeing on the deal to reduce a global glut, a top Russian oil negotiator said on Monday, while sources in Moscow told Reuters that Russia was ready for "significant cuts."

 "The rouble volatility will be high because of oil prices in the coming weeks, but its firming to 70-75 against the dollar in the second half of 2020 remains the base scenario," said Dmitry Dolgin, chief economist at ING in Moscow.